What Do Leaders in Different Fields Need to Succeed?

 It’s widely understood — thanks to genetic research — that humans are more similar than we are different.
 When it comes to leaders in different industries, it’s the same story.

-There are actually a lot of similarities among leaders across industries, including healthcare, pharmaceutical, financial, high-tech, energy, and government.
+There are actually a lot of similarities among leaders across industries, including healthcare, pharmaceuticals, finance, technology, energy, and government.
 The data show that “humans are humans” and “leaders are leaders,” regardless of the industry they work in.

-As we analyzed the data, we found that across industries, bosses share similar beliefs about what competencies are most important to the success of their business.
-They also share similar perspectives on the strengths of their leaders and about which capabilities need to be further developed.
+As we analyzed the data, we found that across industries, bosses share similar beliefs about what competencies are most important to the success of their organization.
+They also share similar perspectives on the strengths of their leaders and which capabilities need to be further developed.

 Our Findings on Leadership in Different Industries